dkfriend07/test-smart-tutorial/source/index.html.md

 This tutorial will walk you through creating an app in Cerners SMART on FHIR ecosystem.

-After completeing this tutorial you know know how to:
+After completing this tutorial you know know how to:

 * Create a basic SMART on FHIR app.
 * Self register an app with Cerner.